Jade-ux/Learn_English_In_South_Africa/README.md

 The website allows users to browse options for courses, accommodation and experiences.
 The experiences are activities they can enjoy in South Africa.

 My inspiration for this website has come from conversations I have had with people who have travelled to South Africa, from all over the world, to study English.
+However, the concept of offering the ability to book courses, accommodation and experiences in one place is my own idea.

 One of my friends is a host and has been providing accommodation for students for many years.
 The students are from 16 years old and up and come from many different backgrounds.

 The agency's USP is allowing prospective students to book their entire study-tourism experience in three easy steps - first they find the course they want to take, by browsing accredited courses offered on the website.
 Then they decide on their preferred accommodation type.
 The last step is to choose their experiences.